evoleinik/evoleinik.com/content/posts/ai-changelog-github-action.md

 - Slack uses single asterisks for bold - check your target platform's formatting

 The action is on [GitHub Marketplace](https://github.com/marketplace/actions/changelog-summary).
 MIT licensed.
 PRs welcome.

+---

+**Related:** [Adding LLM Polish to a Speech-to-Text App](/posts/adding-llm-polish-to-speech-to-text/) - More LLM integration patterns for user-facing tools.